When this article matters

 Where the canonical list lives

-/subprocessors.html — full per-provider table with: what data is processed, retention, the provider's privacy policy URL, the DPA reference, the change-log of additions and removals.
+/subprocessors.html — full per-provider table with: purpose, what data is processed, location, transfer mechanism, and the change-log of additions and removals.
 That page is the legally-binding source of truth; we always update it before we add or change a sub-processor.

 This help article is a friendlier summary; the legal document is the canonical /subprocessors.html.